🎉 We’re live on Product Hunt right now. 🎉

 What is a header in email marketing?

-What are the different types of headers?
+What are the key components of email headers?

 What are the benefits of using headers in email marketing?